Julian22222/PRACTICE/CICD/README.md

 - Allow to create a pipeline
 - It is build-in CI/CD tool for GitHub
-- CI/CD --> stands for continuos integration and continuos delivery ( it is allows us to automate the testing of our code to make sure it meets certain criteria, after all the test are passed you can enable actions to automate the delivery of our code this can significantly reduce the time it takes for you to deliver updates to your application which allows developers to focus more of their time on the code itself)
 - Workflow it is a process of GitHub Actions.
 Workflow it is an instruction in yml format. workflow reacts on different types of events.
 - GitHub Actions have 2000 Free minutes per month, after that if you use more you need to pay to use GitHub virtual servers to run GitHub Actions, or you can run GitHub Actions using your computer.

+# Create you CI/CD file in the root folder of your project -> .github/workflows/fileName.yml

+# How to run your Back-end API and test it

-- GitHub Actions can have only one terminal, (if we need to check some tests -> we need start server in one terminal and run the tests from another terminal).
+GitHub Actions can have only one terminal, (if we need to check some tests -> we need start server in one terminal and run the tests from another terminal).
 In this case you need to install npm package to current repository --> pm2.
 This package allow to use containers for separate tasks.

 ```JS
 //npx <-- download and run the pm2 package
 // npx pm2 <-- will create new container for separate task (command), to run our server -> start server.js
 npx pm2 start server.js
 npx pm2 stop 0 //to stop container with id = 0, from table
 npx pm2 monit 0 //show CPU usage, memory usage, loop delay or request/min for each container with id = 0
 npx pm2 list  //will show table with all container tasks
 npx pm2 logs

 //Example on the pic below
 ```

 ![pic10](https://github.com/Julian22222/PRACTICE/blob/main/CICD/IMG/pic10.jpg)